-Stop the stopwatch, put a piece of tape on the floor behind the participant's heel that is on the floor at the end of the two minutes, and, if the walk was done on the Zeno mat, press "End Walk".
+Stop the stopwatch, put a piece of tape on the floor behind the participant's heel that is on the floor at the end of the two minutes.
 Save as "TMW".
 Measure distance from the last cone passed to the edge of the tape that touched the participant's heel.
 Record the distance in feet on the data form.
 If the distance is 6 inches or more beyond a foot marker, round up.
 Otherwise, round down.
 If the participant stopped for a rest, mark this on the data collection form.